thesephist/torus/README.md

 destinations.serialize(); // [{name: 'Dublin'}, {name: 'Melbourne'}]
 ```

 We can add new records to our store in two ways, and remove with `#remove()`.
-All of these operations update the underlying data, so they'll fire individual events for any components listening to updates.
+All of these operations update the underlying data, so they'll fire individual events for any components bound to updates.

 ```javascript
 // create an instance of destinations.recordClass (City)